 Travel Ways in Iran

-Low fuel costs have made inter-city travel by taxi a great value option in Iran.
+Low fuel costs have made intercity travel by taxi a great value option in Iran.
 When travelling between cities up to 250 km apart, you may be able to hire one of the shared taxis that loiter around bus terminals and train stations.
-Taxies are faster than buses and
+Taxis are faster than buses and

-and Taxies will only leave when four paying passengers have been found, so if you’re in a hurry you can offer to pay for an extra seat.
+and Taxis will only leave when four paying passengers have been found, so if you’re in a hurry you can offer to pay for an extra seat.

 Official shared local taxis or Savari, identifiable by some kind of orange paint marking, also ply the major roads of most cities.
 Their usually run straight lines between major squares and landmarks, and their set rates are dictated by the local governments.